 Thyme: Fresh thyme is always best.

-Garlic: Large, remove the skin and make sure that there is no green germination stem in the middle of it.
+Garlic: Large, remove the skin and ensure no green germination stem is in the middle of it.
 If yes, remove it, as it is bitter.
 The fresher, the better, as it will release most of the oils when rubbed against the bred.

 Fleur de sel – Sea salt: hand harvested from seawater, they are the perfect finishing salt that enhances the taste of all your food.
 Even used in desserts.
 A little bit goes a long way.